yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 mathjax: true
 ---

-A couple of random facts to know when following a plant-based diet.
+<strong> A couple of random facts to know when following a plant-based diet. </strong>

 I didn't think about writing a post on that specific topic until recently while having a chat on a related topic with some friends.
 It appeared that we do not actually know much about nutrition.